mui/mui-x/docs/data/date-pickers/fields/fields.md

 {{"demo": "ControlledSelectedSections.js", "defaultCodeOpen": false }}

+#### Usage with multi input range fields [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan)

+For multi input range fields, you just have to make sure that the right input is focused before updating the selected section(s).
+Otherwise, the section(s) might be selected on the wrong input.

+{{"demo": "ControlledSelectedSectionsMultiInputRangeField.js", "defaultCodeOpen": false }}

+#### Usage with single input range fields [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan)

+For single input range fields, you won't be able to use the section name to select a single section because each section is present both in the start and in the end date.
+Instead, you can pass the index of the section using the `unstableFieldRef` prop to access the full list of sections:

 :::warning
-For range fields, you can't use the string format since each section is present twice.
-We will add new apis in the future to better support this use case.
+The `unstableFieldRef` is not stable yet.
+More specifically, the shape of the `section` object might be modified in the near future.
+We advise you to use it only if needed.
 :::

+{{"demo": "ControlledSelectedSectionsSingleInputRangeField.js", "defaultCodeOpen": false }}